MinThiha22/maze-solver/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact yourname@example.com.
+For any questions or suggestions, please contact minthihakoko@gmail.com.